Methadone Clinic Charleston, SC

 Charleston Center Of Charleston County

-Charleston Center Of Charleston County is a methadone clinic in Charleston, SC situated in Charleston County at 5 Charleston Center Drive, 29401 zip code area that also includes suboxone treatment.
-Charleston Center Of Charleston County provides buprenorphine detox, relapse prevention from naltrexone and suboxone prescription.
-Also, Charleston Center Of Charleston County offers mental health services, mentoring/peer support and domestic violence services.
-Charleston Center Of Charleston County also offers detox service that includes: opioid detox, alcohol detox and benzodiazepines detoxification.
+Charleston Center Of Charleston County is a methadone clinic in Charleston, SC located at 5 Charleston Center Drive, 29401 zip code area.
+Charleston Center Of Charleston County provides methadone detox, methadone maintenance and buprenorphine detox.
+Also, Charleston Center Of Charleston County provides early intervention for HIV, transportation assistance and mental health services.
+Charleston Center Of Charleston County also provides detox treatment that consists of: benzodiazepines detoxification, opioid detox and alcohol detox.

 Medical University Of South Carolina Iop Cdap

-Medical University Of South Carolina Iop Cdap is a methadone treatment center in Charleston, SC located at 67 President Street, 29425 zip code area.
-Medical University Of South Carolina Iop Cdap provides suboxone prescription, naltrexone administration and buprenorphine maintenance.
-Also, Medical University Of South Carolina Iop Cdap provides housing services, self-help groups and mentoring/peer support.
-Medical University Of South Carolina Iop Cdap includes opioid treatment for children and adolescents.
-Medical University Of South Carolina Iop Cdap also provides detox treatment that consists of: alcohol detox, benzodiazepines detoxification and opioid detox.
+Medical University Of South Carolina Iop Cdap is a methadone treatment center in Charleston, SC located at 67 President Street, 29425 zip code.
+Medical University Of South Carolina Iop Cdap provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
+In addition, Medical University Of South Carolina Iop Cdap provides housing services, self-help groups and mental health services.
+Medical University Of South Carolina Iop Cdap provides opioid treatment for children and adolescents.
+Medical University Of South Carolina Iop Cdap also provides detox treatment that includes: opioid detox, benzodiazepines detoxification and alcohol detox.

 Call (866) 434-2077 for 24/7 help with treatment.